Phone: (901) 678-4507

 of Maryland, where he specialized in modern and contemporary drama.
 He has published

-seven books and forty-five articles in his areas of interest: modern drama and technical
+eight books and forty-five articles in his areas of interest: modern drama and technical

 writing.
 Dr. Plunka also worked in private industry for five years as a technical